TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 ## Steady-State Modeling

-Using the defined group and vehicle, the simulation can be used to effectively model pooled and dedicated ride sharing services in the steady-state.
+Using the defined group and vehicle, the simulation can be used to effectively model pooled and dedicated ridesharing services in the steady-state.
 Under these conditions, there must be a steady, constant supply of both groups and vehicles, with assignments occuring within an expected range of values.
 Deliberately incorporating actual routes into each group’s trip was not necessary and instead, the group’s Travel Time can be used to represent distance travelled.

 ## Modeling Distance as Time

 Once a group is picked up, the its Travel Time is decremented for each second that the vehicle is underway.
-A dedicated ride sharing vehicle will constantly decrement time until it reaches 0, at which point it is at the destination.
+A dedicated ridesharing vehicle will constantly decrement time until it reaches 0, at which point it is at the destination.
 A pooled vehicle will also also decrement time while it travels, but it is susceptible to time penalties from other groups.
 These time penalties correspond to the loading times for adding and removing groups because the vehicle is idle during that time.

 ## A Long, Long Road

 With the added simplifications, the simulation can be pictured as a straight, infinite, one-way road along which vehicles travel at a constant speed.
 Groups appear along the side of it and request to be carried down the road to a certain point.
-A group is assigned to the closest available vehicle; for dedicated ride sharing this vehicle will be empty, but it may be partially occupied for pooled.
+A group is assigned to the closest available vehicle; for dedicated ridesharing this vehicle will be empty, but it may be partially occupied for pooled.
 Dedicated vehicles will then drive until the group has reached its destination, but pooled vehicles will occasionally stop to add or drop off other groups, which adds a time penalty from the additional loading time.

 ## Loading Time